sudheerj/javascript-interview-questions/README.md

 232. ### What is an Intl object

      The Intl object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
-It provides an access to several constructors and language sensitive functions.
+It provides access to several constructors and language sensitive functions.

      **[⬆ Back to Top](#table-of-contents)**

 233. ### How do you perform language specific date and time formatting

-     You can use `Intl.DateTimeFormat` object which is constructor for objects that enable language-sensitive date and time formatting.
+     You can use the `Intl.DateTimeFormat` object which is a constructor for objects that enable language-sensitive date and time formatting.
 Let's see this behavior with an example,

      ```javascript
      var date = new Date(Date.UTC(2019, 07, 07, 3, 0, 0));